Follow TV Tropes

 • Hilda has continued with the Culling even decades after every trace of resistance and opposition to the Van Der Koy regime in the city has been completely eradicated, to the point that Gideon and Glen have trouble even finding a dozen people every year to put a good show, a state of affairs that Gideon attributes to the fact that the Shaman remains at large and Hilda is convinced he is coming for her.
 As the audience knows from the very start of the film, she is completely right.

-• Red and Black and Evil All Over: Melanie and Glen both use this colour scheme liberally.
+• Red and Black and Evil All Over: Melanie and Glen both use this colour scheme liberally, making them stand out among the Van Der Koy forces who stick to the Dynasty's colors of yellow and black.

 • The Reveal: The Shaman kidnapped, mutilated, and brainwashed boy into believing Hilda killed his family.
 In reality, Hilda is Boy's mother and June 27 is his sister.

-• Rule of Three: Twice during Boy's fight against Darrel, a drugged up guard with "a lot of problems".
+• Rule of Three: Twice during Boy's fight against Dave, a drugged up guard with "a lot of issues".

-• Boy declares himself the winner only to pull an Inner Monologue Equivalent of a Verbal Backspace each time Darrel gets back up.
+• Boy declares himself the winner only to pull an Inner Monologue Equivalent of a Verbal Backspace each time Dave gets back up.

-• Sacrificed Basic Skill for Awesome Training: Boy is amazing at parkour and combat, but completely helpless at planning, socializing, or even showing emotion.
+• Sacrificed Basic Skill for Awesome Training: Boy is amazing at parkour, as well as armed and unarmed combat, but completely helpless at planning, socializing, or even showing emotion.

 • Shotguns Are Just Better: When Boy, Basho and Benny spoil Melanie's winter wonderland Culling show and deplete her Mooks, she wades in herself with an Armsel Striker and applies More Dakka to compensate for her lack of melee combat ability.
 Unfortunately for the fledgling Resistance, it's quite effective.